-We spent an average of approximately \$300,000 to \$350,000 per month on research and development activities in the first quarter of 2007.
-Our research and development expenses decreased \$88,687 or 9 percent, to \$913,852 for the three months ended March 31, 2007 from \$1,002,539 for the three months ended March 31, 2006, primarily as a result of the filing of the NDA for Elestrin in February 2006.
-We expect our research and development expenses to be higher for the remainder of 2007 and beyond compared to the first three months of 2007 as a result of the commencement of our Phase III clinical development program for LibiGel, which began in December 2006.
-Specifically, we expect our research and development expenses to approximately \$600,000 to \$800,000 per month beginning in the third quarter of 2007.
+We spent an average of approximately \$350,000 to \$400,000 per month on research and development activities during the six months ended June 30, 2007.
+Our research and development expenses increased \$249,110 or 23 percent, to \$1,347,361 for the three months ended June 30, 2007 from \$1,098,251 for the three months ended June 30, 2006, primarily as a result of increased clinical expenses associated with the LibiGel clinical program.
+We expect our research and development expenses to be higher for the remainder of 2007 and thereafter compared to the first six months of 2007 as a result of the commencement of our Phase III clinical development program for LibiGel.
+Specifically, we expect our research and development expenses to approximately \$600,000 to \$800,000 per month beginning in the fourth quarter of 2007.
 The amount of our actual research and development expenditures may fluctuate from quarter-to-quarter and year-to-year depending upon: (1) resources available; (2) our development schedule, including the timing of our clinical trials; (3) results of studies, clinical trials and regulatory decisions; (4) whether we or our licensees are funding the development of our proposed products; and (5) competitive developments.

-Our general and administrative expenses for the three months ended March 31, 2007 decreased \$748,755 or 49 percent, compared to the three months ended March 31, 2006.
-This decrease was due to higher legal and business development costs during the previous period, including costs associated with a personnel-related matter.
+Our general and administrative expenses for the three months ended June 30, 2007 decreased \$47,363 or four percent, compared to the three months ended June 30, 2006.
+This decrease was due to a reduction in legal and business development costs during the three months ended June 30, 2007, including costs associated with a personnel-related matter compared to the three months ended June 30, 2006.
 Our general and administrative expenses may fluctuate from year-to-year depending upon the amount of legal, public and investor relations, accounting and corporate governance and other fees and expenses incurred.

-Although we recognized net income of \$2,791,273 for the year ended December 31, 2006 primarily due to recognizing \$14 million in licensing revenue as a result of the execution of our sublicense agreement with Bradley and subsequent FDA approval of Elestrin in 2006, we have incurred losses in recent years and expect to incur substantial and continuing losses for the foreseeable future.
-As of March 31, 2007, our accumulated deficit was \$48,714,065.
-Although we expect Bradley to commercially launch Elestrin in mid-2007 for which we will be entitled to receive royalties on the net sales of Elestrin as well as sales-based milestone payments, we expect to incur substantial and continuing losses for the foreseeable future as our own product development programs expand and various preclinical and clinical trials commence or continue, including in particular the Phase III clinical trial program for our LibiGel product which commenced in December 2006.
+Although we recognized net income of \$2,791,273 for the year ended December 31, 2006 primarily due to recognizing \$14 million in licensing revenue as a result of the execution of our sublicense agreement with Bradley and subsequent FDA approval of Elestrin in 2006 and although we expect to receive royalty income and possibly sales-based milestone payments from Bradley, we expect to incur substantial and continuing losses for the foreseeable future.
+This is true especially as our own product development programs expand and various preclinical and clinical trials commence or continue, including in particular the Phase III clinical trial program for our LibiGel product which commenced in December 2006.
 The amount of these losses may vary significantly from year-to-year and quarter-to-quarter and will depend on, among other factors:

-- the timing and cost of product development; - $\cdot\,$ the progress and cost of preclinical and clinical development programs; - $\cdot\,$ the timing and cost of obtaining necessary regulatory approvals;

-- the commercial success and net sales of Elestrin, on which we will receive royalties and potential sales-based milestone payments; and - $\cdot \,$ the costs of licensure or acquisition of new products.
+- · the timing and cost of product development; - · the progress and cost of preclinical and clinical development programs; - · the timing and cost of obtaining necessary regulatory approvals; - · the commercial success and net sales of Elestrin, on which we will receive royalties and potential sales-based milestone payments; and - · the costs of licensure or acquisition of new products.